Running a board meeting

 For reports, we recommend making sure they are short.
 Before someone starts talking, remind them of the time the agreed-upon agenda provides for their presentation.
 In addition, remind them of the timeline when they are close to the end of their time.

 During explorations, it’s common in board meetings that a few people monopolize and take a lot of time talking.
 That drains the group.
-A more engaging conversation happens when you do rounds: give a prompt (like “what do you think about this idea?”) and ask everyone to speak, one by one.
+A more engaging conversation happens when you do rounds: give a prompt (like “what do you think about this idea?”) and ask everyone to speak individually.
 To make sure there is an order, you can use the order in which people are sitting or the order you see them on the screen in a virtual meeting.

-1. Present the proposal.
-Let people ask clarifying questions about the proposal to make sure they understand it.
+- Present the proposal.
+Let people ask clarifying questions.

-2. Reactions.
-Do one round where everyone can say whatever they think about the proposal.
+- Reactions.
+Do one round where everyone can say whatever they think.

 Closing the meeting